rautranjit/rautranjit.github.io/_pages/about.md

 On the research side, I worked as a Researcher at the AIHPC Lab and previously as a Research Fellow and Publication Lead at the AISSR Lab.
 On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, and have served as a Microsoft Learn Student Ambassador.
 I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.

-Currently, I innovate by blending research, exploration, and experimentation across areas such as:
+Currently, I research, explore, experiment, and innovate across areas such as:
-* Statistical machine learning & Deep Learning
+* Machine learning, neural networks, & deep learning
 * Computer Vision & Natural Language Processing
-* Small/Large unimodal, multimodal, & reasoning models
+* Small/Large Unimodal, multimodal, & reasoning models
-* Generative AI, AI Agents, RAG & Agentic AI
+* Generative AI, AI Agents, RAG, Agentic AI, & Exp.
+AI
 * Deep Reinforcement Learning & Geometric Deep Learning
+* Spatial AI, deep generative models, & anomaly detection
-* Parallel processing, Distributed Computing, & Quantum AI
+* Cloud, Parallel processing & Distributed Computing
-* Speech Processing, Recognition, & Synthesis
+* Speech processing, recognition, & synthesis
+* Foundational models, state-space model, & world models
-* Spatial AI, Deep Generative Models, & Anomaly Detection
+* AutoML, Quantum AI, & Quantum Machine Learning